khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_8.md

-# The weakness of the narrations mentioning wiping the face with the hands after duʿā
+# H: The weakness of the narrations mentioning wiping the face with the hands after duʿā

 From Irwā al-Ghalīl (2/178--182) by Shaykh al-Albānī